2008 NCI Cohort Consortium Annual Meeting

 Participants reviewed progress on achieving the goals and plans to develop a comprehensive approach to support cancer epidemiology cohorts.
 They discussed identification of issues common to cohort operations, development of a better understanding of the challenges faced by larger cancer epidemiology cohorts, and exploration of new mechanisms and management approaches to maintain, update, and evaluate cohorts in tight financial times.
 They also were tasked with addressing future directions for studies of genetic variants and other high-priority research questions; issues related to data harmonization, biospecimens, questionnaires, statistical analyses, and non-cancer endpoints; resource needs; and models for interactions with other consortia.

-Learn more about the Cohort Consortium, its research, and working groups.
+Learn more about the NCI Cohort Consortium, its research, and working groups.